alexle/alexle.github.com/posts/training-marathon.markdown

 ##Training Plan##

-After some research online, I settled on an 18-week training plan by [Hal Higdon][3] - Novice 2.
+After some research, I settled on an 18-week training plan by [Hal Higdon][3] - Novice 2.

 The key to this program is the "long slow distance" (LSD) run each week.
 These ramp up from 8 to 20 miles, and are meant to be run 30-90 seconds per mile *slower* than your estimated race pace.
 They're essential for training, since the runs build endurance and train the body to burn energy more efficiently.